 2.14 Safety precautions

-The AIS [installation,] when operating, should not be damaged by the effects of open circuited or short circuited antenna terminals.
+The AIS [stations,] when operating, should not be damaged by the effects of open circuited or short-circuited antenna terminals.

 3 Link layer

 The link layer specifies how data is packaged in order to apply error detection and correction to the data transfer.
 The link layer is divided into three (3) sub-layers.